Lost-Outpost/outlander/README.md

 For issues that aren't yet [known](HELP.md), you can provide details in the [Github Issues](https://github.com/Guitarninja2/thepath/issues).
 Please provide as much info as you can (screenshots are great).

 Finally, free feel to hop on the The Path Discord support channel to have discussions with our knowledgeable community members.
-Support is offered in [The Animonculory Server](https://discord.gg/DffHKcszfg).
+Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).

 # Special Thanks
 I want to give a special shoutout to Apoapse and the Somnium team for their wonderful modlist.
 This would not be possible without them!!!!